joereddington/todo.txt/workspace.md

 (E) Fix bulb in Longue  @nova
 (E) Empty picture frames and put in memories folder (E) Get lights for streaming in office.
+(E) Take the office chair to the playroom
+(E) Fix Nova's blind
+(E) Find the occasional event plans
+(E) Work out how to sort out the amazon tv stick power.
+(E) Tidy garage
+(E) Fix bug in watch sleep tracking
+(E) See if you can change the pressure on the kitchen tap (E) Itterate the first words book: milk, shoe, up, suzi (E) Get out drill for hinges
+(C) More work on the Shazam article
+(E) Find microphone
+(E) Find out about command line video editing
+(C) Follow up with Patrick about orders again.